Skip to content

 To wrap up, let’s talk about a few best practices for unit testing in any language, and specifically for Python:

-• Actually write tests.
 This is the most important best practice!
 No matter whether you have one test or 1,000, a good unit test adds value to your code base.
+A common failure state for many teams is thinking that they don’t need to test some areas of functionality.

 Don’t be intimidated by unit testing